blubecks/Laravel-Homestead-Quickstart/README.md

 - 192.168.10.10  homestead.local
 - 127.0.0.1 phpmyadmin.local

-In this way you can reach with ease your fucking sites.
+In this way you can reach with ease your sites.

 - [home](http://homestead.local/)
 - [phpmyadmin](http://phpmyadmin.local:8000/) (user:local, pwd:local)